Chalkboard Ombre Coasters are a fun addition to Summer parties or as a thoughtful housewarming gift.

 clear chalkboard coating

-I know ombre has been popular for a while and I might be a little late to the game but I love these colors for Summer and can’t wait to use the coasters in my entertaining.
+I know ombre has been popular for a while and I might be a little late to the game but I love these colors for Summer and can’t wait to use the coasters for entertaining.
 Plus, these have a little added surprise.

 Here’s how I was able to get the ombre effect on the saucers.
 The top left saucer is the full strength paint color.
 It’s better to start with a pretty dark color.
 My paint color is Laguna by Apple Barrel.
 The saucer top right is 2/3 color, 1/3 white, the saucer bottom right is 50/50 color and white, and the saucer bottom left is 1/4 color, 3/4 white.